Wind stress: Dynamics

-where f is the Coriolis parameter, u and v are respectively the zonal and meridional currents and $+fv$ and $-fu$ are respectively the zonal and meridional Coriolis forces.
+where f is the Coriolis parameter, u and v are respectively the zonal and meridional currents and $+fv$ and $-fu$ are respectively the zonal Coriolis forces and meridional Coriolis forces.

 This balance of forces is known as the Ekman balance.
 Some important assumptions that underlie the Ekman balance are that there are no boundaries, an infinitely deep water layer, constant vertical eddy viscosity, barotropic conditions with no geostrophic flow and a constant Coriolis parameter.
 The oceanic currents that are generated by this balance are referred to as Ekman currents.
-In the Northern Hemisphere, Ekman currents at the surface are directed with an angle of ° to the right of the wind stress direction and in the Southern Hemisphere they are directed with the same angle to the left of the wind stress direction.
+In the Northern Hemisphere, Ekman currents at the surface are directed with an angle of 45° to the right of the wind stress direction and in the Southern Hemisphere they are directed with the same angle to the left of the wind stress direction.
 Flow directions of deeper positioned currents are deflected even more to the right in the Northern Hemisphere and to the left in the Southern Hemisphere.
 This phenomenon is called the Ekman spiral.

 The Ekman transport can be obtained from vertically integrating the Ekman balance, giving:

 where D is the depth of the Ekman layer.
 Depth-averaged Ekman transport is directed perpendicular to the wind stress and, again, directed to the right of the wind stress direction in the Northern Hemisphere and to the left of the wind stress direction in the Southern Hemisphere.
 Alongshore winds therefore generate transport towards or away from the coast.
 For small values of D, water can return from or to deeper water layers, resulting in Ekman up- or downwelling.
 Upwelling due to Ekman transport can also happen at the equator due to the change of sign of the Coriolis parameter in the Northern and Southern Hemisphere and the stable easterly winds that are blowing to the North and South of the equator.

 Due to the strong temporal variability of the wind, the wind forcing on the ocean surface is also highly variable.
 This is one of the causes of the internal variability of ocean flows as these changes in the wind forcing cause changes in the wave field and the thereby generated currents.
 Variability of ocean flows also occurs because the changes of the wind forcing are disturbances of the mean ocean flow, which leads to instabilities.
 A well known phenomenon that is caused by changes in surface wind stress over the tropical Pacific is the El Niño-Southern Oscillation (ENSO).